gammafunk/dcss-rc/README.md

 following to your rc

 ```
+include += PlayerTiles.rc
 include += RandomTiles.rc
-include += PlayerTiles.rc
 ```

 If you don't play on CSZO or you'd like to change either **RandomTiles.rc** (to set options) or **PlayerTiles.rc** (to add/change the tiles used), copy these files into your rc directly.
-They need to be included before the `ready()` function described below.
+They need to be copied so the PlayerTiles.rc code is before the RandomTiles.rc code, and both must come before the `ready()` function described below.
 These two files have some basic comments showing how to modify them.